CDAWeb has a WWW-based user interface (HTML and CGI front-end) that accepts

 or you can download the CDF data files themselves.

-The plots are in fact a set of GIF image(s) that can be easily downloaded and saved
+The plots are in fact a set of PNG image(s) that can be easily downloaded and saved

 locally if desired.
 At this time, the type of plot used for a particular variable is